Healthy Fudgy Cocoa Brownies

 You will get the same fudgy results, same chocolate flavor, and same “oh-my-gosh-this-must-be-going-straight-to-my-hips” reaction from both Ina’s butter-filled brownies and this healthified brownie.
 And the good thing about these brownies is that they aren’t heading anywhere near your hips.

 Why?
-Because these dense, fudgy and chewy cocoa brownies are only 150 calories!
+Because these dense, fudgy and chewy cocoa brownies are low in calories.
 It’s hard to believe they are free of white sugar, refined flour, eggs and butter.
 This recipe is so good that I’ve made it three times in the last two weeks, you need to try it 🙂

 Healthy Fudgy Cocoa Brownies